AndreFragas/book-manager-api/README.md

 5 - Run Prisma Migrations

-o create the necessary tables in your database, run Prisma migrations.
+Create the necessary tables in your database, run Prisma migrations.
 In the terminal, execute the following command:

 ```bash
 $ npx prisma migrate deploy